FAU-EVT/bsm2-python/CONTRIBUTING.md

 ### Install the project (recommended way)

-#### Set up your Integrated Development Environment (IDE)
+#### Set up your IDE

-Before you can get started you have to install an IDE such as [VSCode](https://code.visualstudio.com/) or [PyCharm](https://www.jetbrains.com/de-de/pycharm/) on your device.
+Before you can get started you have to install an Integrated Development Environment such as [VSCode](https://code.visualstudio.com/) or [PyCharm](https://www.jetbrains.com/de-de/pycharm/) on your device.
 Since most of the setup instructions are for VSCode, this IDE is recommended if you are new to programming.

 #### Install Git